 Common Anode Materials

-Anodes can be made from several different materials, including zinc, lithium, graphite, or platinum.
-A good anode should be an efficient reducing agent, have good conductivity and stability, and have a high coulombic output (the electrical energy output).
+Household (alkaline) batteries typically have a zinc anode, while lithium-ion batteries usually have a graphite anode.
+Other metals, including lithium and platinum, are also used as anodes in various battery chemistries.
+A suitable anode should be an efficient reducing agent, have good conductivity and stability, and have a high coulombic output (the electrical energy output).

 Cathode

 Like an anode, a cathode is an electrode in a battery.
-However, a cathode is a positive electrode because it gains electrons rather than loses them.
+However, a cathode is a positive electrode (or positive terminal) because it gains electrons, making it positively charged.
 Therefore, anodes oxidize (lose electrons) while cathodes reduce (gain electrons).

 How Does a Cathode Work?